There are misconceptions about the perfect gentleman that makes the lifestyle unattractive even though it’s capable of putting everyone at peace.

 3. Gentlemen are cocky and think they are superior to others

 No!
 Perfect gentlemen don’t feel they are superior to others.
 A gentleman who is a CEO of a company would treat his cook, and cleaners with the same courtesy, dignity, and respect he treats people of his status.

 Because he understands altogether, that we are still human beings who have the same feelings and emotions.
 One person is no better than the next person.

 He understands perfectly what it feels like to be treated condescendingly and he does not wish that for any person, not even an animal.

 Though there are men who wear the cloak of a gentleman, their behaviours are contrary to what a gentleman should be.

-Related: Qualities Women Find Irresistible In Men
+Related: Qualities Women Are Searching in Men

 These are the people who give the perfect gentleman a bad name.
 Those are not gentlemen.